Cape Town

 Days 13 - 15

-Situated in the spectacularly scenic Western Cape Province, the Breede River Valley is home to some of South Africa's greatest wine producing areas.
-The partially navigable river offers the unique prospect of wine tasting while cruising along its calm waters.
-This picturesque valley is peppered with a handful of quaint farming towns including Robertson, Ashton, Bonnievale, McGregor, Tulbagh and Montagu.
+Situated in the spectacularly scenic Western Cape Province, the Breede River Valley is home to some of South Africa's greatest wine-producing areas.
+The partially navigable river offers the unique opportunity to taste wine while cruising its calm waters.
+This picturesque valley is peppered with a handful of quaint farming towns, including Robertson, Ashton, Bonnievale, McGregor, Tulbagh and Montagu.
 It falls along the incredibly popular Route 62, which is said to be one of the longest wine routes in the world.
 Soak up the magnificent views of majestic mountains meeting fertile plains swathed in vineyards; sample a wide variety of delicious local wines and immerse yourself in the relaxed country atmosphere.
 Canoeing, fishing and hiking are on offer for adventurous types.

 More Information